mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    the amount to be deposited is in another currency, that amount must be exchanged for an equivalent amount of US dollars before the balance is changed.

-   Make the ``deposit`` method polymorphic - so it can properly handle deposits in US dollar (ints or floats), CAD, or GBP amounts.
+   Make the ``deposit`` method polymorphic - so it can properly handle deposits in CAD, GBP, or US dollar (int or float) amounts.

    .. activecode:: ch_c2_6